 I’ve been to Athens.
 You have a nice building.
 Do you really need donations?

 To be blunt, yes.
 We need your support.
 We are fortunate that past staff, board members, donors and alumni of The Red & Black were able to build our home on Baxter Street and put aside funds for emergencies.
 It’s a wonderful legacy we are committed to preserve and honor.
-But we can’t draw on emergency funds to sustain our daily mission.
-We are trimming all operating costs we can, including sub-leasing part of our building and reducing all non-student-related expenses.
+But we can’t continually draw on emergency funds to sustain our daily mission.
+We are trimming all operating costs we can and we now lease part of our building to offset expenses.

 Why are you telling us all this?

-So, if I give, is my donation tax deductible?
+So, if I do decide to give, is my donation tax deductible?